micheledusi/Deckz/docs/guide/05.scoring.typ

 	```
 ]

-The general @cmd:deckz:extract function can be used to extract any combination specified with the @cmd:deckz:extract.scoring-combination parameter.
+The general @cmd:deckz.val:extract function can be used to extract any combination specified with the @cmd:deckz.val:extract.scoring-combination parameter.

 #example(breakable: true, side-by-side: false)[
 	```typ